 Sweet, delicious honey.
-Herbal infused honey is a delightful way to enjoy the many health benefits of herbs and raw honey, and is a wonderful way to give herbal medicine to our children.
-Let me show you how to make herbal infused honey and some of my favorite herbal infused honey combinations for both health and flavor.
+Herbal infused honey is a delightful way to enjoy the many health benefits of herbs and raw honey.
+Let me show you how easy it is to make herbal infused honey and some of my favorite herbal infused honey combinations for both health and flavor.

 Why Make Herbal Infused Honey?